Cisco-AIXEdge/Cisco-AIXEdge/README.md

 ## 🤖 AI-Powered Assistant for Cisco Network Devices

-Cisco AIXEdge is an open-source AI assistant that simplifies management and troubleshooting of Cisco Catalyst 9350 switches and NX-OS devices.
+Cisco AIXEdge is an open-source AI assistant that simplifies management and troubleshooting of Cisco C9350 Smart Switches and NX-OS devices.
 It leverages natural language processing to interpret commands, automate routine tasks, and provide contextual assistance to network engineers.

 ## ✨ Key Features